-A variation of the LLC, the series LLC is an LLC that will protect assets from affecting other assets.
-This is useful should a company come under legal troubles, because it will prevent it from losing all of its assets in one go.
+A variation of the LLC, the series LLC, is an LLC that will protect assets from affecting other assets.
+This is useful should a company come under legal troubles because it will prevent it from losing all its assets in one go.

 How to Form a Corporation

-Corporations are considered people under state these days, therefore the states themselves have a large role in how corporations are formed, meaning the guidelines are different for each state.
-The main shareholders/founders of the corporation must file with the Secretary of the State.
-If it is accepted by the secretary, the newly formed corporation must have a legal structure abbreviation or acronym added after its name, such as LLC or Inc. The only reason this is done is so that people doing business with the corporation know, and is thus considered a type of ‘legal disclosure’ right from the onset before any business takes place (paving the way for any legal issues that may arise in the future).
+Corporations are considered people under state law these days.
+Therefore, the states themselves have a large role in how corporations are formed, meaning the guidelines are different for each state.
+The main shareholders/founders of the corporation must file with the secretary of the state.
+If it is accepted by the secretary, the newly formed corporation must have a legal structure abbreviation or acronym added after its name, such as LLC or Inc. The only reason this is done is so that people doing business with the corporation know, and is thus considered a type of legal disclosure right from the onset before any business takes place, paving the way for any legal issues that may arise in the future.

 Benefits of Corporate Form

 Corporations can exist as long as they want, regardless of who is running it.
-People can step down, management can be shaken up, presidents can come and go.
-It doesn't matter.
-In addition to being ‘immortal’, corporations shareholders are protected from personal liability.
-They are only responsible for as much as money they have invested in the company.
+People can step down, management can be shaken up, presidents can come and go, it doesn't matter.
+In addition to being immortal, corporations' shareholders are protected from personal liability.
+They are only responsible for as much of the money they have invested in the company.
 Whatever the company does or how much debt it has, shareholders would only ever lose what they have put in.
-However, if they knowingly and willingly doing something wrong or illegal, they are then fully personally liable, so whatever assets they have personal or otherwise, are fair game in court.
+However, if they knowingly and willingly do something wrong or illegal, they are then fully personally liable, so whatever assets they have, personal or otherwise, are fair game in court.

-Lastly, corporations are not taxed as highly as individuals, but there are some disadvantages to that (more below).
+Lastly, corporations are not taxed as highly as individuals, but there are some disadvantages to that.

 Disadvantages of Corporate Form

-Close corporations are a variation of regular corporations, but they are not required to have a board of directors, and are only allowed only a set number of stockholders.
-In the past, this option was mainly used by small, family owned businesses.
+Close corporations are a variation of regular corporations, but they are not required to have a board of directors and are only allowed a set number of stockholders.
+In the past, this option was mainly used by small, family-owned businesses.
 This option is rarely used these days because most small businesses elect to go with the LLC option instead.

 Both legal structures are basically the same; however, there are some minor differences at the federal level when paying quarterly taxes.